Applying for a grant

 - the fee for obtaining the original death certificate from the Registry of Births, Deaths and Marriages

-Your costs may include:
+Your costs may also include:

 - solicitor’s fees for document preparation and other legal work (if you have engaged a solicitor)